-Join Yampatika and our Partner Organizations for a fun filled family friendly and FREE event celebrating the arrival of Autumn!
+Join Yampatika and Colorado Natural Heritage Program for a fun filled family friendly and FREE event about BATS!

 2nd Annual Fall Fest at Legacy Ranch

 Parking is at the USFS Offices (925 Weiss Dr.) and a shuttle will bring people to Legacy Ranch(35435 Hwy 40.)
 There is NO PARKING at Legacy Ranch.
 You may also bike or walk out there!

 This event is outside!
 Dress for the weather!
 Rain, Snow or Sun!

 Yampatika will be celebrating its 25th anniversary on Monday, September 25th at the Chief Theater.
 Doors open for the event at 5:30 pm with the program starting at 6:00 pm.

 Tickets are only $10 and may be purchased here!

 This will be an opportunity for folks to celebrate Yampatika’s past, learn about what is currently happening and hear about its vision for the future.
 This is also a fundraiser for Yampatika.
 You will be asked to consider making a contribution.
 There is no minimum or maximum gift requested.
 It will be up to Yampatika to inspire you to want to give.
 More than anything, we want you to help Yampatika celebrate its 25th Anniversary and learn more about what we are doing!